Skip to main content Skip to footer site map

 • Talent management

-In today's increasingly competitive work environment, keeping employees and reducing turnover are key areas of concern.
-Research from Paychex found business leaders ranked hiring and keeping good employees (46%) as their top operational challenge.1 It’s time-consuming and expensive to recruit and train new staff; while positions are unfilled, there's extra stress on existing staff or important work goes undone.
+In today's competitive market, retaining employees and reducing turnover is critical.
+Research from Paychex found 46% of business leaders rank hiring and keeping good employees as their top operational challenge.1

-Looking ahead to the next 12 months, offering competitive compensation and benefits (42%) was reported as an HR-related issue that is likely to become more challenging, followed by attracting dedicated and capable staff (39%), and minimizing employee turnover (36%).1
+Looking ahead, 42% of leaders expect offering competitive compensation and benefits to become more challenging, followed by attracting capable staff (39%) and minimizing turnover (36%).1

 Employee Relations Support

-PEOs can assist with employee relations issues such as:
+PEOs assist with guidance and expertise for critical employee relations issues:

 • Hiring and firing